 - Have multiple users who can create and manage posts

 Secondary blogs cannot, however, follow other blogs, like posts, ask questions to other users, or submit posts to other blogs.

 |Primary Blog||Secondary Blog|

 |Initiate Social Features (Follow, Like, Ask, Submit → to other blogs)|

 |Receive Social Features (Follow, Like, Ask, Submit → from other blogs)|

-Note: If you want to create a new primary blog, you'll have to log out of your current account and register a new blog with a completely separate email address.
-There is no way to have two primary blogs associated with one email.
+Note: If you want to create a new primary blog, you'll have to log out of your current account and create a new account with a different email address.
+There is no way to have two primary blogs associated with one email address.

 How do I add other members to a group blog?

-- Choose your blog from the menu on the top right.
+- Choose your blog from the menu on the top right of your Dashboard.

 - Click “Members.”